Seagram Building: Construction

 Demolition of existing buildings on the site began in September 1955 and was completed in March 1956.
-Mies moved to a nearby apartment to oversee the Seagram Building's development, and he applied for membership in the American Institute of Architects (AIA)'s New York division, but was rejected in December 1955.
-He took the AIA rejection as an affront and moved back to Chicago, placing Johnson in full control of the building's design.
+Mies moved to the nearby Barclay Hotel to oversee the Seagram Building's development, while Johnson stayed at a client's house in Connecticut.
+Mies applied for membership in the American Institute of Architects' (AIA) New York division, but was rejected in December 1955, and the state government also refused to give Mies a license to practice architecture unless he provided proof of education.
+Offended, Mies moved back to Chicago, placing Johnson in full control of the building's design.
 Kahn wrote in his diary that the project had encountered delays in April 1956.
 When Mies received a license to practice architecture in New York, he rejoined the project that June.

 Construction of the superstructure began in May 1956, with the first major steel column installed at the beginning of the next month.
 Seven hundred workers fitted over 5,000 individual pieces of steelwork together, which weighed in aggregate 25 e6lb.
 Because of a no-idling rule implemented in Midtown Manhattan, some truckers were ticketed while delivering steel beams to the work site, prompting them to strike temporarily until the rule was changed to allow deliveries.
 The steelwork's construction involved bolting steel beams, rather than riveting them, to reduce noise; this work received an official "Quiet City Award" from the city.
-During construction, Lambert convinced the builders to carry through Mies's original design, including minor details such as the brick bonding, which was hidden from view.
+During construction, Lambert acted as the director of planning.
+She convinced the builders to carry through Mies's original design, including minor details such as the brick bonding, which was hidden from view.
 The superstructure was topped out during December 1956, The building's bronze and glass facade was installed starting in September 1956 and was completed in April 1957.
 According to Kahn's diary, the architects discussed "violent changes" to the building's cost and design in July 1957, though these changes were not implemented.